JakeWritesCode/lines/README.md

 - Observability, using Datadog and Sentry to help us to see what our app is doing.
 - Containerisation, for easy deployment.
 - An admin console, for administering the app.
+- All the boring boilerplate for creating endpoints, serialisers etc that Django does for you.